Coronavirus in Singapore

 Singapore is one of the leaders in handling the coronavirus

 As of now, Singapore is recognised as a country with one of the most effective approaches to combating COVID-19.
 When the virus first emerged, the country took some of the most aggressive measures anywhere to contain its spread, earning praise from the World Health Organization.

 Such a result is being achieved with a combination of actions Singapore has taken: it has a top-notch health system and has put in place unprecedented tracing and containment measures.
 Also, the population largely accepts the government’s expansive orders.

-Raising the DORSCON level from yellow to orange included imposing restrictions on anyone with recent travel history to China and parts of South Korea (Singapore was one of the first countries to do so), creating a strict hospital and home quarantine regimen for potentially infected patients, and tracing anyone those patients may have been in contact with.
+Raising the DORSCON level from yellow to orange included imposing restrictions on anyone with recent travel history to the affected countries (Singapore was one of the first countries to do so), creating a strict hospital and home quarantine regimen for potentially infected patients, and tracing anyone those patients may have been in contact with.